aitankenbu/aitankenbu.github.io/_pages/about.md

 ---
 permalink: /
-#title: "About"
+title: "Welcome to AItankenbu!
+We will keep updating from 2023/7/10"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to AItankenbu!
-We will keep updating from 2023/7/10
+Editing
 ======
 Thank you for [academicpages template](https://github.com/academicpages/academicpages.github.io) providing the template.
-You can use [markdown](markdown.md) to edit.
-Also, please check [Archive Layout with Content](archive-layout-with-content)
+You can use [Markdown](markdown.md) to edit.

 Our Vision
 ======